 Australian Shepherds can swim, play fetch, and flyball.
 Taking your pup to a dog park will be good for both of you.
 Socializing is very important for them.

 Apart from physical activities, the Aussies also need mental challenges.
 They love working, and they thrive when given a job or a task.
 Give your Aussie some errands to run, and watch it succeed.
-Hide and seek games are another way to entertain and wear out your pup.
+Hide-and-seek games are another way to entertain and wear out your pup.
 Puzzle toys and chew toys will also keep your Australian Shepherd busy.

-This breed requires activities on daily basis.
+This breed requires activities on a daily basis.
 The more the better, but an hour and a half per day should be enough.
 Aussies don’t get tired easily.
 Do not expect that.
 However, wearing the dog off will most certainly help in its training, including the no-bite education.

 3. Train your Aussie not to bite

-You’ve established the relationship with your dog and exercised it.
+You’ve established a relationship with your dog and exercised it.
 You covered the basics.
 Now it’s time to get to more serious training.
 Training is the solution to the majority of dog issues, including biting.

 If you want your puppy to behave, you need to create a developmental program.
 You must decide what you want your puppy to do at a certain age.